LOOSE-LIPS/loose-lips-2.0/src/routes/blog/scenes-in-sound-cornish-gentrification-and-dubbing-in-bait/index.md

 description: >-
   Film is a visual artform, but music radically alters the tone of those flickering images.
-In the third edition of Scenes in Sound, we open up the cracked tape deck of Mark Jenkin&rsquo;s Bait.&nbsp; Seeing may be believing, but passive knowledge requires a few more senses to solidify.
+In the third edition of Scenes in Sound, we open up the cracked tape deck of Mark Jenkin;s Bait.; Seeing may be believing, but passive knowledge requires a few more senses to solidify.
 When you know a place&mdash;reallyknow a place&mdash;it [...]Read More...
 published: true
 tags: feature